 some older PDF documents are not fully accessible to screen reader software

 some finance-related documents may be scanned images which cannot be read by a screen reader

-Many of our older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
+Some older PDFs and Word documents may not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs of meeting minutes and agendas as well as policy and procedure documents.
-We plan to gradually replace policy and procedure documents with accessible PDFs.
+We will gradually replace policy and procedure documents with accessible PDFs.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix old copies of meeting minutes.
 Any new PDFs or Word documents we publish will aim to meet accessibility standards.